 Is the data up to date?
 How can an average like this ever reflect the often less tangible value that agencies claim to provide – the ideas and strategy – let alone the investments they may have made in top talent?

 There are other factors too.
 Is an agency that charges less per hour for its time necessarily a better option than one with a higher hourly rate but able to do a better job in less time?
-And what store can even be placed in rate card fees, when, as any media buyer will tell you, no-one ever pays rate card?
+And what store can even be placed in agency rate cards, when, as any media buyer will tell you, no-one ever pays the fee listed on agency rate cards?

 Getting meaningful results from agency benchmarking exercises starts with the client inputting the right information: a granular Scopes of Work that sets out what needs to be done and on what basis, whether project/deliverable or retainer-based.